Pylons-tech/pylons/docs/RECIPE_WALKTHROUGH.md

 1. Create a cookbook for the game
 2. Create a recipe to create a character
-3. Create a recipe to get cookbook tokens from a faucet
+3. Create a recipe to get cookbook tokens from a "cookbook faucet"
 4. Create a recipe to buy a sword item
 5. Create a recipe to fight an enemy
 6. Execute our recipes to play the game experience!